 Then assess from there

-I’d build more then one “lodge” if possible and move between the two as trapping and fishing allowed, and move between them as food stocks dwindled.
+I’d build more than one “lodge” if possible and move between them as trapping and fishing allowed, and food stocks dwindled.

 I would essentially try to be nomadic.

-again this is all dependent on the area and season. 😉
+again this is all dependent on the area, climate and season. 😉

 Just got my new Dutch oven … can’t wait to break it in , it weighs about 3 kgs and hold about 1,8L of liquid , perfect for a small family of 4 ,